 Today is International Women’s Day, which got me thinking, why only today and not every day?
 Although, I’m no princess and don’t want to be as you will read below but why do we sometimes believe others when told we are not strong, beautiful or even worthy.

 Why do we let them talk us down like this?
 Even nature is defined as feminine like the words “Mother Nature” imply.
 We are here because of a woman, we were born from within the womb of a woman.
-Below are some examples of why we shouldn’t always let negativity and prejudice put us down.
+Below are some examples of why we shouldn’t always let negativity and prejudice put us down and some of the women who defied all odds.

 Women in History